Powerflutter/powerflutter_code_generation/README.md

 `@ModelName("test")` Used on a field of a `@powermodel` class sets the Name used in serialization etc. for this field

-##Example
+## Example

-In the Powerflutter Examples we use the following simple :
+In the Powerflutter Examples we use the following simple model class:

 ```
 import 'package:powerflutter/powerflutter.dart';